nylas/nylas-java/examples/README.md

 - Demonstrate the builder pattern with various query parameters
 - Show folder details including parent relationships and unread counts

+### Large Attachments Example

+The `LargeAttachmentsExample` demonstrates how to send emails with large file attachments using the Nylas Java SDK:

+- Create and send emails with 3MB and 10MB test files
+- Demonstrate the SDK's automatic handling of large attachments (switches to multipart form data for files ≥ 3MB)
+- Send multiple large attachments in a single email
+- Compare small vs large attachment handling mechanisms
+- Use the `FileUtils.attachFileRequestBuilder()` helper method for easy file attachment
+- Automatic cleanup of temporary test files

 ## Setup

 ### 1. Environment Setup